2ni/lora-e5-breakout-board/README.md

 7. After this procedure, the code is lost and you can flash it with your own
 8. You can change the settings back to mode "normal" and "software reset"

+CAUTION: connecting 3.3v on SWD and connecting the usb might lead to issues if the SWD provides power (and not only checks if there is power).
+In this case don't connect the 3.3v from the SWD connector.

 <img src="media/reset-settings.png" width="400" />
 <img src="media/option-bytes.png" width="400" />